lroolle/cursor-pulse/README.md

 ### Performance Optimization

 - **Minimum refresh interval**: 60 seconds (enforced for API rate limiting)
-- **Cache strategy**: Intelligent caching with automatic invalidation
+- **Smart caching**: Automatically refreshes when needed
 - **Resource cleanup**: Proper disposal of timers and event listeners

 ## 🔒 Privacy & Security

 Cursor Pulse is designed with privacy as a core principle:

-- **✅ Local Data Only** - Reads from your local Cursor database
+- **✅ Local Data Only** - Reads from your local Cursor database safely
 - **✅ No Third-Party Services** - Direct communication with Cursor APIs only
-- **✅ Read-Only Access** - Never modifies your Cursor data or settings
+- **✅ Read-Only Access** - Never modifies your Cursor data or state database
+- **✅ Safe Storage** - Uses VSCode's extension storage, never modifies Cursor files
 - **✅ Session Token Reuse** - Uses your existing Cursor authentication
 - **✅ No Data Collection** - No telemetry or usage data sent anywhere